ITByteOrg/devops-guide/start-here.md

 - [ ] **Email Selection** → Use a **dedicated email** for GitHub instead of your personal one.
 - [ ] **Email Privacy Settings** → Set your email as **private** in GitHub’s settings to prevent spam.
 - [ ] **Repository Visibility** → Double-check your repo settings before pushing sensitive data.
-- [ ] **Create Your Repository** → _Search for "How to create a GitHub repository" online and follow the latest instructions from GitHub’s official docs._
+- [ ] **Create Your Repository** → _Search for "How to create a GitHub account" online and follow the latest instructions from GitHub’s official docs._

 ---
 ## Confirm GitHub Account Creation

-Before proceeding to [**Setup GitHub Repositories**](setup-github-repositories.md), ensure that you have successfully created your GitHub account.
-If you haven’t, refer to the **previous section** before continuing.
+Before proceeding to [**Setup GitHub Repositories**](setup-github-repositories.md), ensure you have successfully created your GitHub account.

 ---
 ## AI is Your Friend 🤖